 During the 2019 calendar year, the Library Director supported by two library staff members, held 13 Harwood Conversations and Community Ask events.
 Staff gathered data across all segments of the population and assessed which issues garnered the most conversation.
 This report summarizes options for improving library services in the Goleta Library service area, including the Isla Vista community, informed by the results of the Harwood survey.
-The data resulting from this process, in addition to input from the City Council, will be used to develop a strategic plan for library services in the Goleta Library service area.
+The data resulting from this process, in addition to input from the City Council, will be used to develop a strategic plan for library services in the Goleta Library service area and to apply for grant funding to enhance services in Isla Vista.